Fingers at the Window: Plot

 Oliver survives but requires hospitalization.
 Edwina tells him what she has been holding back: she was engaged while living in Paris but her fiancé, Caesar Ferrari, disappeared.

 While Oliver rests, Edwina is waiting in another room when she sees Caesar Ferrari walk by.
 A nurse insists that it was Dr. Santelle, who returned from Paris a few months ago.
 Edwina follows him, unaware that he has injected Oliver with a deadly dose of insulin.
 Oliver is saved by alert medical staff and telephones the police because he has figured out that Dr. Santelle is the mastermind of the murders.
 But Dr. Immelman, the director of the Ridgely Clinic, was taken in by Oliver's performance there and has convinced the police that Oliver is a psychopath and responsible for the murders.

 Edwina follows Caesar to his house.
 He reveals that he is impersonating his former employer Dr. Santelle in order to steal the fortune that the man inherited shortly before dying in Paris.
 Santelle worked in Europe for thirty years and nobody in Chicago knows what he looked like.
 The six axe murder victims were people who knew Caesar in Paris.
-Edwina is the last person who can identify Caesar as an impostor.
+Edwina is the last person in Chicago who can identify Caesar as an impostor.

 Edwina tries to escape but Caesar knocks her out and hides her in a closet as the police arrive, looking for Oliver.
-Believing him to be a homicidal maniac, they arrest Oliver when he shows up, and ignore his accusations about Dr. Santelle.
-But when Dr. Cromwall notices a piece of paper on the floor that could only have been left by Edwina, they decide to search the house.
+Believing him to be a homicidal maniac, they arrest Oliver when he shows up, and ignore his accusations against Dr. Santelle.
+But when Dr. Cromwall notices one of Bixley's notes—that could only have been left by Edwina—he wants to search the house.
 Caesar/Santelle panics and tries to flee but is shot dead.

 Oliver finds Edwina and they intend to get married immediately.